 Girls take part in activities with their unit that help them learn about themselves and the world around them.
 We call this our programme.

 If you’re starting your Leadership qualification, your training should give you a good understanding of the programme for your section.
-If you’re new to guiding, have a look at each of our different sections and the programmes they follow.
+For additional information, you can check out our guidance notes for leaders.

 By visiting other units in your area you'll be able to see the kinds of activities that are fun and appropriate for girls.
 Check out our ideas for activities and resources to use in your meetings too.

 We’ve built our programme around six themes that offer girls a broad range of experiences.
 One theme might include activities to build confidence, another will take girls on a muddy adventure or teach them how to fix a plug.